 Jump to:

-As a snack, it will satisfy at least half-a-dozen cravings you could have at any moment.
-It’s fresh, it’s filling, and once it’s made, it’s just as fast as any pre-packed nosh you could grab.
-But as a summertime side, it’s everything.
+Mediterranean orzo pasta salad has everything you’re looking for in a summertime side.
 Better yet?
 It goes with everything.
 And it holds up beautifully in the fridge or on a picnic table.
 My best advice?
 Forget “hot girl summer” and lean into “orzo girl summer.”

 What is Orzo?